Equatorial Guinea

 Net operating losses

-Net operating losses can be carried forward for three years (five years for companies belonging to the oil and gas sector).
+Net operating losses can be carried forward for five years.
 Losses cannot be carried back.
 Losses of one entity cannot be transferred to another entity in a reorganisation.

-In theory, when the results of a company, no matter the kind of company, are negative during a maximum period of three consecutive years, this company will immediately be removed from the register by the Tax Administration for the practice of the activity for which it was registered, except when the company is newly created.
+In theory, when the results of a company, no matter the kind of company, are negative during a maximum period of five consecutive years, this company may immediately be removed from the tax register by the Tax Administration for the practice of the activity for which it was registered, except when the company is newly created.

 Payments to foreign affiliates